Fall 2011 and on-going

-Debi is a textile artist from Austria who has studied Reggio Emilia education for the past seven years, has been a teacher for three years, and is a design architecture artist.
-During her time at Brightworks, she worked with the kids on designing board games and created art and art-based experiences for the kids centering on the sweatshop industry in Asia as a part of the Fairness arc.
+Debi is a textile artist from Austria who studied Reggio Emilia education for seven years, was a teacher for three years, and is a design architecture artist.
+During her time at Brightworks, she worked with the kids on designing board games and created art-based experiences for the kids centering on the sweatshop industry in Asia as a part of the Fairness arc.

 Caroline is a comic-book artist and friend to the school.
 During her time in the artist studio, she mentored our students in the art of comics, from storyboarding to sketching to inking.

 Building electric circuits and watching them glow warmly or melt down in spark showers and plumes of smoke are the topic of Winston Wolff’s latest educational game, polished and tested in Brightworks’ art box this season.
 Winston Wolff is a game programmer and designer and says, “I love learning, especially when it involves taking something apart.
 I was always bored with school and I’m trying, like Brightworks, to devise fun new ways to learn.”